chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 Or, to create a mason package that can be used as a dependency in other mason projects, run: ``mason new <MyPackageName> --lib``.
-This will create a similar file structure, except `MyPackageName.chpl` won't have a `main` function:
+This will create a similar file structure; however, the primary source file, `MyPackageName.chpl`, won't have a `main` routine because the library is not intended to be run as a standalone program:

 .. code-block:: none